AlphaGenes/AlphaPeel/docs/source/usage.rst

 For hybrid peeling, where a large amount (millions of segregating sites) of sequence data needs to be imputed, first run the program in multi-locus mode to generate a segregation file, and then run the program in single-locus mode with a known segregation file.

-The ``-error``, ``-seqerror`` and ``-length`` arguments control some of the parameters used in the model. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
+The ``-error``, ``-seqerror`` and ``-length`` arguments control some of the parameters used in the model. ``-seqerror`` can not be zero. |Software| is robust to deviations in genotyping error rate and sequencing error rate so it is not recommended to use these options unless large deviations from the default are known.
 Changing the ``-length`` argument to match the genetic map length can increase accuracy in some situations.

 The ``-esterrors`` option estimated the genotyping error rate based on observed information, this option is generally not necessary and can increase runtime. ``-estmaf`` estimates the minor allele frequency after each peeling cycle.
 This option can be useful if there are a large number of non-genotyped founders.

 Hybrid peeling arguments